rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  does produce unrestorative sleep,
 *  in some ways it also begs the question,
 *  what is happening in your brain during lucid dreaming?
-*  Is there anything in your brain
+*  Is there anything in your brain that would explain
-*  that would explain why you don't feel refreshed?
+*  why you don't feel refreshed?
-*  And early studies looking at lucid dreamers
+*  An early study is looking at lucid dreamers
-*  when we put them inside of a brain scanner,
+*  when we put them inside of a brain scanner.
 *  I told you at the start of this episode,
-*  dream sleep has a unique brain signature,
+*  dream sleep has a unique brain signature.
-*  memory regions, emotion regions, motor regions,
+*  Memory regions, emotion regions, motor regions,
 *  and visual regions, they're all lighting up.
 *  But then there's this one part of your brain
 *  that does the opposite, which is the lateral,
 *  left and right sides of your prefrontal cortex,
-*  the logical, rational, thinking,
+*  the logical, rational, thinking, controlling regions
-*  controlling regions of your brain, those go offline.
+*  of your brain, those go offline.
 *  But early studies demonstrated that the activity,
-*  including the electrical activity
+*  including the electrical activity,
 *  over those frontal regions would be down
 *  as you were in non-lucid dreaming.
 *  But then when people rise back up and said,